Student in front of a red sign

 What is a "National Scholarship?"

 National scholarships and fellowships are prestigious, mission-driven awards that support students and recent graduates in pursuing advanced study, research, public service, or global experiences.
-Unlike financial aid or merit scholarships offered by ASU, these awards are typically funded by external organizations—such as government agencies, foundations, or international institutions—with the goal of advancing specific values or societal missions.
+Unlike ASU financial aid or merit scholarships, these awards are funded by external organizations—such as government agencies, foundations, or international institutions—and are designed to advance specific societal goals.

-These programs are highly competitive, but the process of applying can be deeply rewarding.
-Whether or not you receive an award, engaging in the process helps you clarify your goals, reflect on your values, and grow as a scholar, leader, and citizen.
+These programs are competitive, but the application process itself is transformative—helping you clarify your goals, deepen your values, and grow as a scholar, leader, and global citizen.

 Is a National Scholarship Right for Me?

-• Ask big questions and pursue meaningful work
+• Ask thoughtful questions and pursue purposeful work

-• Show commitment to a cause, discipline, or community
+• Show sustained commitment to causes, communities, or disciplines

-• Are willing to reflect on their experiences and articulate their goals
+• Reflect on their experiences and articulate clear goals

 • Mentorship from faculty and advisors

-• Feedback and skills that strengthen applications for graduate school, jobs, and future awards
+• Experience that boosts applications for grad school, jobs, and future awards

 How the process works